Danish agriculture minister steps down over illegal mink order

 Danes’ trust in the government has plummeted in the last weeks following the order, according to a study by Aarhus University, with just over half saying they trust the government in mid-November, down from a July high of more than 75%.

-Mink on all farms known to have been infected have been culled, Danish authorities said on Wednesday, but a further 25 farms are still suspected of being infected.

-Reporting by Nikolaj Skydsgaard and Jacob Gronholt-Pedersen; Editing by Louise Heavens, Peter Graff and Alex Richardson
+Reporting by Nikolaj Skydsgaard and Jacob Gronholt-Pedersen; Editing by Louise Heavens, Peter Graff, Alex Richardson and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.